abhn/tilde/README.md

 **Examples:**

 ```
-amazon                 # takes you to amazon.com
+amazon                # takes you to amazon.in
-twitter: donald trump  # searches Twitter for Donald Trump
-github: twitter        # searches GitHub for Twitter
+github: Django        # searches GitHub for Django
-fb                     # takes you to facebook.com
-asdf                   # searches google for asdf
+apples                # searches google for apples
 ```
+**Furthur**

+Help me make it better or create your own starter page! ^_^